faouzzz/rails_locales_generator/README.md

 rails_locales_generator
 =======================

-A rails generator to create Rails 3+ i18n locales for active record models and active view helpers.
+A Rails 3+ generator that creates the i18n locales files for active record models and action view helpers (i.e., submit & button).

 Read over http://guides.rubyonrails.org/i18n.html if you haven't already.

-The generator will create a folder structure in your project's config/locales folder like the following for a resource named campaigns:
+The locales generator will create a folder structure in your project's config/locales folder like the following for a rails project with an existing model named campaign and a campaigns resource controller:

 <pre>
 |-models